vanhiepdam/elsa-coding-challenges/system_design/system_design.md

     - **Justification**: API Gateway provides a managed service for routing requests to microservices, handling authentication, load balancing, and rate limiting.

 3. **User Participation Service**:
-    - **Technology**: FastAPI, deployed on AWS Lambda.
+    - **Technology**: FastAPI. deploy on AWS Fargate
+    - **Justification**:
-    - **Justification**: FastAPI is a high-performance web framework for building APIs, light-weight and fully support asynchronous.
-Deploying on AWS Lambda allows for auto-scaling and cost-effective serverless architecture when high traffic is expected.
+      - FastAPI is a high-performance web framework for building APIs, light-weight and fully support asynchronous.
+      - Deploying on AWS Lambda allows for auto-scaling and cost-effective serverless architecture when high traffic is expected.
+      - By using AWS Fargate, don't need to manage servers or clusters.
+AWS handles the infrastructure provisioning and scaling automatically.
+And only pay for the resources usage

-4. **Real-Time Score Updates**:
+4. **Real-Time Score Updates Service**:
-    - **Technology**: Python + Starlette
+    - **Technology**: FastAPI.
+AWS Fargate
+    - **Justification**:
-    - **Justification**: Consistency in technology stack with Real-time Leaderboard Service.
+      - Consistency in technology stack with Real-time Leaderboard Service.
 Starlette is a lightweight ASGI framework that can handle high concurrency and is well-suited for real-time applications.

 5. **Real-time Leaderboard Service**:
-    - **Technology**: Python + Starlette
+    - **Technology**: FastAPI, WebSocket, deploy on AWS Fargate.
+    - **Justification**:
-    - **Justification**: Consistency in technology stack with User Participation Service and Real-Time Score Updates service.
-Starlette is a lightweight ASGI framework that can handle high concurrency and is well-suited for real-time applications.
+      - Consistency in technology stack with User Participation Service and Real-Time Score Updates service.
+      - FastAPI is a high-performance web framework for building APIs, light-weight and fully support asynchronous.
+Deploying on AWS Lambda allows for auto-scaling and cost-effective serverless architecture when high traffic is expected.
+      - WebSockets are used to provide real-time updates to clients.

 6. **Database**:
     - **Technology**: AWS RDS (MySQL)